shambog/BigBrotherHQ/README.md

 # BigBrotherHQ
-Driver assistance Services- A motion tracking pi that wakes up sleepy drivers.
+Driver Assistance Services - A motion tracking pi that wakes up sleepy drivers.

-We used many many tutorials and resourses to complete this project.
-Below are a list of the ones that we shared with eachother on our way to find a solution.
+We used many many tutorials and resources to complete this project.
+Below are a list of the ones that we shared with each other on our way to find a solution.

 https://github.com/opencv/opencv/tree/master/data/haarcascades
 http://alereimondo.no-ip.org/OpenCV/34/